drabastomek/PySparkCookbook/README.md

 # PySparkCookbook
+## Packt Publishing

-A repository for a PySpark Cookbook by Tomasz Drabas and Denny Lee (in preparation)
+A repository for a PySpark Cookbook by Tomasz Drabas and Denny Lee (in preparation).